Dilloid/sem-group-17/use-cases/use-case-10.md

 ## EXTENSIONS

-None.

-## SUB-VARIATIONS

-1. *Continent doesn't exist*:
+1. **Continent doesn't exist**:
    - Employee informs their superior that the continent provided does not exist in the database.
-2. *Continent doesn't contain N countries*:
+2. **Continent doesn't contain N countries**:
    - Employee lists as many countries as possible, and reports to the requester that there are not enough countries in the continent to provide the top N.

+## SUB-VARIATIONS

+None.

 ## SCHEDULE